Arun Valley line: Services

-Both divide at Horsham, the train on the hour has a front portion which is fast to Barnham then onto Portsmouth Harbour.
-The rear portion is semi-fast to Bognor Regis (not calling at Christ's Hospital and Amberley Stations).
+Both divide at Horsham, the train closest to the hour has a front portion which is fast to Barnham then stopping to Portsmouth Harbour.
+The rear portion calls at all stations to Bognor Regis.

-The 30-minutes-past train's front portion again runs fast to Barnham then is semi-fast to Southampton Central.
-The rear section calls all stations to Bognor Regis.
+The 30-minutes-past train's front portion again runs fast to Barnham then is semi-fast to Portsmouth Harbour.
+The rear section again calls all stations to Bognor Regis.